aHaugl/samples_for_NCS/bootloader/sysbuild/7_encrypted_dfu/2_chain_ble_fota_ft_ext_flash/README.rst

 Overview
 ********

 This is a simple example that demonstrates how building a sample using sysbuild can automatically include MCUboot as the bootloader companion component, NSIB as the first stage bootloader and use BLE as the transport for a FOTA update.
 The images are signed with a custom private key and public key is stored in the KMU.

+Requirement
+********
+This sample requires you to modify loader.c per the git diff.

 This sample:
 * This sample uses static parititioning.